magento/pwa-studio/pwa-devdocs/src/pwa-buildpack/reference/pwa-dev-server/index.md

 ### Specifying a port

 There is no configuration option for disabling the unique port generation and usage.
-To override the port for one session, use the environment variable `PWA_STUDIO_PORTS_DEVELOPMENT` to specify a port.
+To override the port for one session, use the environment variable `DEV_SERVER_PORT` to specify a port.

 {: .bs-callout .bs-callout-info}
 **Note:**